 Wadi Rum is 720 square kilometers of heart stopping desert landscape, where a maze of sheer-sided sandstone and granite monoliths rise up from the valley floor.
 Touring Petra Archaeological Site and floating in the Dead Sea were absolutely unforgettable experiences in Jordan, but spending the night in the vast Wadi Rum Desert was an adventure.

-In the UNESCO desert you can ride camels along the same path as Lawrence of Arabia, run down the soft sand dunes and sleep inside of a tent in a small Bedouin-run camp surrounded by sandstone rocks.
+In this UNESCO desert you can ride camels along the same path as Lawrence of Arabia, run down the soft sand dunes and sleep inside of a tent in a small Bedouin-run camp surrounded by sandstone rocks.
 It is extraordinary!

 Read More > Spending the Night in Jordan’s Wadi Rum Desert